EEN421/EEN421.github.io/_posts/2026-08-03-KQL-Detection-of-the-Week:-A-Heap-of-Trouble-Detecting-Spring-Boot-Heapdump-Theft-When-the-Exfiltration-Is-a-GET-Request_.md

 `coalesce()` handles *values*. `column_ifexists()` handles *schemas*.
 They are not interchangeable and the failure modes are opposite: a value problem gives you a wrong answer, a schema problem gives you no answer.
 Note the typed default — `long(null)` and not `0`, and not `""`.
 A default of `0` would turn "this schema has no byte counts" into "every response was zero bytes long", which is the `isnotempty()` mistake wearing a different hat: an unknown laundered into a measurement.
 Type it to match the column you're substituting for, and let it stay null so that the `case` above can see it.

+A fair question, since these queries reference plenty of columns *without* the wrapper: what's the rule?
+Mine is that `column_ifexists()` goes on anything I can't guarantee is in every parser's projection — fields marked Optional, fields added in a specific schema version, and anything a source-specific parser might reasonably decline to emit.
+Mandatory schema core — `Url`, `SrcIpAddr`, `DstIpAddr`, `EventResult`, `TimeGenerated` — gets referenced bare.
+That line is a judgement, not a rule Microsoft publishes, and you may draw it somewhere else.
+Draw it *somewhere*, and be consistent about it, because the alternative is a query where the presence of a wrapper tells the next reader nothing about whether the column is actually at risk.
+Where I've wrapped something your parser guarantees, the wrapper costs a few characters.
+Where I've left something bare that your parser drops, you get a semantic error on day one instead of a wrong answer in month three — which is the failure I'd pick if I had to pick.

 This matters beyond ASIM.
 Any query that has to run across multiple workspaces, or across a connector migration, or against a table Microsoft is still adding columns to, is a query that should be reaching for `column_ifexists()` rather than assuming.

 <br/>